Charles Sweeney: Bombing of Nagasaki

 Poor bombing visibility and an increasingly critical fuel shortage eventually forced Bockscar to divert from Kokura and attack the secondary target, Nagasaki.
 As they approached Nagasaki, the heart of the city's downtown was covered by dense cloud, and Sweeney and Ashworth, initially decided to bomb Nagasaki using radar.
 However, a small opening in the clouds allowed Bockscar's bombardier to verify the target as Nagasaki.
-As the crew had been ordered to drop the bomb visually if possible, Sweeney decided to proceed with a visual bomb run.
+The crew had been ordered to drop the bomb visually if possible; Sweeney decided to proceed with a visual bomb run.
 Bockscar then dropped Fat Man, with a blast yield equivalent to 21 kilotons of TNT.
 It exploded 43 seconds later at 469 m above the ground, at least 2.5 km northwest of the planned aim point.
 The failure to drop Fat Man at the precise bomb aim point caused the atomic blast to be confined to the Urakami Valley.
-As a consequence, a major portion of the city was protected by the intervening hills, and only 60% of Nagasaki was destroyed.
+As a consequence, a major portion of the city was protected by the intervening hills, and around 30% of Nagasaki was destroyed.
 The bombing also severed the Mitsubishi arms production extensively and killed an estimated 35,000–40,000 people outright, including 23,200–28,200 Japanese industrial workers, 2,000 Korean slave laborers, and 150 Japanese soldiers.

 Low on fuel, Bockscar barely made it to the runway on Okinawa.
 With only enough fuel for one landing attempt, Sweeney brought Bockscar in fast and hard, ordering every available distress flare on board to be fired as he did so.
 The number two engine died from fuel starvation as Bockscar began its final approach.
 Touching the runway hard, the heavy B-29 slewed left and towards a row of parked B-24 bombers before the pilots managed to regain control.
 With both pilots standing on the brakes, Sweeney made a swerving 90-degree turn at the end of the runway to avoid going over the cliff into the ocean.
 2nd Lt.
-Jacob Beser recalled that at this point, two engines had died from fuel exhaustion, while "the centrifugal force resulting from the turn was almost enough to put us through the side of the airplane."
+Jacob Beser recalled that at this point, two engines had died from the fuel starvation, while "the centrifugal force resulting from the turn was almost enough to put us through the side of the airplane."

 After Bockscar returned to Tinian, Tibbets recorded that he was faced with the dilemma of considering “if any action should be taken against the airplane commander, Charles Sweeney, for failure to command.”
 After meeting on Guam with Tibbets and Sweeney, General Curtis LeMay, chief of staff for the Strategic Air Forces, confronted Sweeney, stating, "You fucked up, didn't you, Chuck?", to which Sweeney made no reply.
 LeMay then turned to Tibbets and told him that an investigation into Sweeney's conduct of the mission would serve no useful purpose.